 The uploaded image is assigned a randomly generated public ID.
 The image is immediately available for a download through a CDN:

 $cloudinary->image('abcfrmo8zul1mafopawefg.jpg'); # http://res.cloudinary.com/demo/image/upload/abcfrmo8zul1mafopawefg.jpg

 You can also specify your own public ID:

 Returns an html image tag pointing to Cloudinary.

-Returns an html input field for direct image upload, to be used in conjunction with cloudinary_js package.
+Returns an HTML input field for direct image upload, to be used in conjunction with cloudinary_js package.
 It integrates jQuery-File-Upload widget and provides all the necessary parameters for a direct upload.
-You may see a sample usage of this feature in the PhotoAlbum sample included in this project.

 ** See our documentation for plenty more options of uploading directly from the browser**.